 Where will the new organization be located?
 The Transition Board proposes that the new organization will occupy the offices currently occupied by the Chamber, located at 109 North Market Street in downtown North Manchester.

 We chose to live in North Manchester for a reason.
 How will the new organization ensure our community retains the qualities that make it unique?
-One very important component of the proposed merger is “building on our heritage.”
+Updated 6/14/18 One very important objective of the proposed alignment is to celebrate our heritage.
 This statement speaks to the need to honor where we came from and what we have grown to love about North Manchester.
 The proposed new organization will bring together strengths in our community and provide a better platform to address challenges.
 The proposed new organization will not be focused on growth for growth’s sake, but rather prosperous growth for the benefit of those businesses and individuals already in our community and those that look to make North Manchester their home.

 How do local non-profit organizations fit into the new organization?
 Both the Chamber and Main Street currently exist under non-profit structures.
 Main Street is registered under a 501(c)3 and the Chamber is registered under a 501(c)6.
 Both existing organizations are in the business of helping local businesses/organizations/individuals grow and thrive.
 Other local non-profit organizations will be able to rely on and partner with the new organization to grow a prosperous community and, in turn, each local non-profit benefits from the prosperity that results.